-- 1.3.1 The HKMA has no objection in principle to Als taking a role in an IPO, whether as a lending Al or as a receiving bank.
-However, Als involved in such activity need to demonstrate their ability to conduct such activity prudently and efficiently by having the necessary resources, systems and controls to manage the associated risks. - 1.3.2 The HKMA would expect an AI which has not previously acted as a receiving bank in an IPO, or which is proposing to act as a receiving bank in an IPO which is much larger than those it normally handles, to discuss the proposal with the HKMA well in advance.
-In considering the proposal, the HKMA would, in particular, wish to be satisfied that the AI has adequate systems and manpower resources for processing the share applications and is capable of recycling the application monies arising from the IPO in an efficient manner. - 1.3.3 If an AI intends to act as a receiving bank in a largescale IPO, the HKMA would expect the AI to have acquired sufficient experience and maintained a good track record in acting as a receiving bank, and be able to adequately plan for and manage the recycling process involving substantial amounts of application monies. - 1.3.4 In determining whether an IPO is of a large size for the purposes of paras.
-1.3.2 and 1.3.3, an Al should benchmark the scale of the IPO against its own financial strength (e.g. capital base).
-Other factors to be considered include the estimated amount of application monies to be recycled, the overall sentiment in the stock market at the time of the IPO and the expected level of demand from retail investors.

-- 1.3.5 The HKMA would also expect Als involved in an IPO (as a lending AI or a receiving bank) or in providing share margin financing to their clients to exercise adequate management oversight of such activities and observe the minimum business and control standards set out in this module. - 1.3.6 Moreover, Als, regardless of whether they are involved in an IPO, should institute the measures set out in section 6 to ensure proper handling of IPO refund cheques deposited or encashed by their clients. - 1.3.7 The HKMA will monitor Als' compliance with the minimum standards set out in this module through onsite examinations and off-site reviews (including regular analysis of relevant information submitted by Als in their statistical returns).
+- 1.3.2 The HKMA would expect an AI which has not previously acted as a receiving bank in an IPO, or which is proposing to act as a receiving bank in an IPO that is much larger than those it normally handles, to discuss the proposal with the HKMA well in advance.
+In considering the proposal, the HKMA would, in particular, wish to be satisfied that the AI has adequate systems and manpower resources for cooperating with relevant parties in the IPO process and is capable of recycling the application monies arising from the IPO in an efficient manner. - 1.3.3 If an AI intends to act as a designated bank or receiving bank in a large-scale IPO, the HKMA would expect the AI to have acquired sufficient experience and maintained a good track record in acting as a designated bank or receiving bank, and be able to adequately plan for and manage the recycling process involving substantial amounts of application monies. - 1.3.4 In determining whether an IPO is of a large size for the purposes of paras.
+1.3.2 and 1.3.3, an AI should benchmark the scale of the IPO against its own financial strength (e.g. capital base).
+Other factors to be considered include the estimated amount of application monies to be recycled, the overall sentiment in the stock market at the time of the IPO and the expected level of demand from retail investors. - 1.3.5 The HKMA would also expect Als involved in an IPO (as a lending Al, a designated bank or a receiving bank) or in providing share margin financing to their clients to exercise adequate management oversight of such activities and observe the minimum business and control standards set out in this module. - 1.3.6 Moreover, Als, regardless of whether they are involved in an IPO, should institute the measures set out in section 6 to ensure proper handling of IPO refund cheques deposited or encashed by their clients.